r/Quibble Growth Analytics

 Reader-identity questions like "What's the worst book you read?" average 3–5× more comments than announcement-style posts, creating sustained discussion threads.

-Team posts lead the shares leaderboard
+Team posts lead the May upvote leaderboard

 Image posts punch above their word count